Valeria Golino: 2000–present

 In 2016, she was a member of the main competition jury of the 2016 Cannes Film Festival.

 In 2018, she directed Euforia which was screened in the Un Certain Regard section at the 2018 Cannes Film Festival and is considered to be one of best performances of Riccardo Scamarcio, who played the main role.

 Her recent project, L'Arte della Gioia TV series, was screened at the 77th Cannes Film Festival.

 Personal life

 From 2005 to 2016, she dated Italian actor Riccardo Scamarcio.
 Since 2018, her partner is lawyer Fabio Palombi.
-Golino has no children.